alfonsosanchezbeato/jetson-kernel-snap/README.md

 # jetson-kernel snap

-This repository contains the building recipe for a kernel snap for the Jetson TX1 device.
+This repository contains the building recipe for a kernel snap for the Jetson TX1/TX2 devices.

 ## Build instructions

+Depending on your target:

+`cd tx1`

+or

+`cd tx2`

-If in the target machine:
+To build the snap, if in the target machine:

 `snapcraft`